IPv6 and FI

 DHCPv6

-The preferred method is stateful configuration (DHCPv6).
+The preferred method is stateful autoconfiguration (DHCPv6).
 All you need to know is the DUID (DHCP Unique Identifier) of the device.
-However, there is usually a problem with detecting / setting up a DUID at the client.
-It depends on the DHCP client and it is not always easy.
-We usually detect it by scanning network traffic with a tool
+However, discovering/setting the DUID on the client is often a problem in practice.
+It depends on the DHCP client and is not always easy.
+We usually discover it by scanning network traffic using

 tcpdump

-, which is a procedure that works regardless of the DHCP client on the machine.
-For example, you can capture it like this (remove those from the command)
+, a procedure that works independently of the DHCP client on the machine.
+For example, it can be captured like this (from the command delete those

 -e option_name